-What is an automotive LIN bus?
+What is an Automotive LIN Bus?

 The automotive LIN bus (Local Interconnect Network) is a communication system that allows various electronic components within a vehicle to exchange data.
 It serves as a low-cost and low-speed supplement to the more complex and expensive CAN (Controller Area Network) bus.
-In fact, it is designed specifically to leverage the UART peripheral available in smaller microcontroller with minimal changes.
-The LIN bus is primarily used for communication between different sensors and actuators, such as temperature sensors, window switches, and door lock actuators.
+In fact, it is designed specifically to leverage the UART peripheral available in smaller microcontrollers with minimal changes.
+The automotive LIN bus is primarily used for communication between different sensors and actuators, such as temperature sensors, window switches, and door lock actuators.

-Automotive LIN bus network
+Automotive LIN Bus Network

 LIN Protocol Physical Layer